develop2arman/rust-all-in-one/workspace/trait/shared-behavior/safe-object/SAFEOBJECT.md

 > Dispatch is the mechanism to determine which specific version of code is actually run when it involves polymorphism.
 Two major forms of dispatch are static dispatch and dynamic dispatch.
 While Rust favors static dispatch, it also supports dynamic dispatch through a mechanism called ‘trait objects’.

->The code that results from monomorphization is doing static dispatch, which is when the compiler knows what method you’re calling at compile time.
+>The code that results from **monomorphization (early binding)** is doing static dispatch, which is when the compiler knows what method you’re calling at compile time.
 This is opposed to dynamic dispatch, which is when the compiler can’t tell at compile time which method you’re calling.

-> Process of method resolution in a **polymorphic** context is called dispatch.
+> Process of method resolution in a **polymorphic(late binding)** context is called dispatch.

 > **Invoking the method is called dispatching**.
 In mainstream languages that support polymorphism, the dispatch may happen in either of the following ways: